PCL-XAI/NDT/README.md

 <img src="./introduction.png" width=80%>
 </p>
 <p align="center" style="color:grey;font-size:90%">
-Both decision trees are extracted from the multilayer perceptron (MLP).
+Both decision trees are extracted from the multi-layer perceptron (MLP).
 However, the decision-maker is confused when confronted with two tree explanations that are approximately equally accurate.
 </p>